 Spring fundraiser seasons is upon us!
-Here’s how to plan your fundraiser, choose the right theme, and find the right product on Mightycause.
+Here’s how to set your fundraising goals, pick a theme, and find the right format on Mightycause.

 Spring Fundraiser Goal-Setting